The Best Alternative to Entertainment Partners

 Wrapbook submits pension and health to:

-While you have to wait to get a quote from Entertainment Partners, it’s absolutely free to sign up for Wrapbook until you process a payment.
+While you might have to wait to get a quote from Entertainment Partners, it’s absolutely free to demo Wrapbook until you process a payment.

 Set up your production, collect timesheets, onboard your team, and get everything just the way you like it.
 Wrapbook only charges a fraction of a percent when you’re finally ready to cut checks or pay out via direct deposit.

-And unlike Entertainment Partners Payroll, Wrapbook doesn’t require a payroll bond, so you can pay your crew without having to front your entire budget upfront.
+And unlike Entertainment Partners Payroll, Wrapbook doesn’t require a payroll bond, so you can pay your crew each week without having to input your entire budget upfront.

 Click here to sign up free.

 Wrapbook Is The Best Alternative to Entertainment Partners Payroll…

 Because it allows filmmakers and producers to put more money into their projects’ actual budget.

 Producing a film is a long and difficult process.
 Entertainment payroll shouldn’t be.